twitcrusader/twitcrusader/README.md

 ##Debug

-After installation run:
+To see more informations run:

     $ twc --debug

-To have more details run:
+To debug the code, on compiling process, run:

-    $ gdb twc
+    $ ./configure --enable-debug

-( make sure you have gdb installed )